sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : D-BUS message bus
+Short desc    : D-BUS message bus
 URL          : http://www.freedesktop.org/Software/dbus/
-Лицензия     : (GPLv2+ or AFL) and GPLv2+
+License      : (GPLv2+ or AFL) and GPLv2+
-Описание     : D-BUS is a system for sending messages between applications.
+Descript     : D-BUS is a system for sending messages between applications.
 It is
              : used both for the system-wide message bus service, and as a
              : per-user-login-session messaging facility.
 ```